kawansoft/aceql-http/README.md

 Setting up a development environment will allow you to develop your own Java classes that will be injected at runtime.

-Create a “Server” project and add the jars of the:
+Create a â€œServerâ€� project and add the jars of the:

 - `<installation-directory>\AceQL\lib-server subdirectory & <installation-directory>\AceQL\lib-jdbc` to your development CLASSPATH .